Kernel-Based Reinforcement Learning: A Finite-Time Analysis: Abstract

 \section{Abstract}

 We consider the exploration-exploitation dilemma in finite-horizon reinforcement learning problems whose state-action space is endowed with a metric.
 We introduce Kernel-UCBVI, a model-based optimistic algorithm that leverages the smoothness of the MDP and a non-parametric kernel estimator of the rewards and transitions to efficiently balance exploration and exploitation.
-Unlike existing approaches with regret guarantees, it does not use \emph{any kind of partitioning of the state-action space.} For problems with $K$ episodes and horizon $H$, we provide a regret bound of $O\left( H^3 K^{\max\left(\frac{1}{2}, \frac{2d}{2d+1}\right)}\right)$, where $d$ is the covering dimension of the joint state-action space.
-We empirically validate Kernel-UCBVI on discrete and continuous MDPs.
+For problems with $K$ episodes and horizon $H$, we provide a regret bound of $\widetilde{O}\left( H^3 K^{\frac{2d}{2d+1}}\right)$, where $d$ is the covering dimension of the joint state-action space.
+This is the first regret bound for kernel-based RL using smoothing kernels, which requires very weak assumptions on the MDP and has been previously applied to a wide range of tasks.
+We empirically validate our approach in continuous MDPs with sparse rewards.